I’m not normally an outdoorsy kind of girl.

 With fresh air in my lungs, surrounded by picture-perfect scenery, my problems and worries melted away.

 Officials at the Great Smoky Mountains National Park have said that the results of this pilot study will be used to inform future planning.
 With that said, I would imagine that it’s possible vehicle-free days on the Cades Cove Loop may become a regular ‘thing’.

 And while I realize that not everyone will be on board, I would encourage those who are on the fence to give it a try.
-Perhaps experiencing the Loop in a different way will bring you some much needed peace and relaxation to you as well.
+Perhaps experiencing the Loop in a different way will bring you some much-needed peace and relaxation to you.